A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Materials and Methods

 After cleaning the detections, the remaining pipe masks are matched across the images.
 The matching process consists of two steps.
 First, each mask is projected onto all other images and the intersection with the masks of these images is computed.
 This is done for all masks and all images.
 This process is depicted for one image pair in Figure~\ref{fig:7}, where (\textbf{A}) shows the target image on which masks of the source image (\textbf{B}) are projected. (\textbf{C}) shows this projection with pipe elements of the target image now displayed in gray. (\textbf{C}) shows that at least three pipe elements of the source image are projected onto pipe elements of the target image.
 This will result in a positive intersection area for these pipe element pairs indicating possible matches.
 Projections are based on the pinhole camera model \citep{hartley2003}.
-Second, to validate that the overlapping masks are actual matches, they are projected into three-dimensional world view, voxels are down-sampled to one cm\textsuperscript{3} and DBSCAN \citep{ester1996, schubert2017} is used to find distinct clusters that are at least 10 cm apart.
+Second, to validate that the overlapping masks are actual matches, they are projected into three-dimensional world view, voxels are down-sampled to 1 cm\textsuperscript{3} and DBSCAN \citep{ester1996, schubert2017} is used to find distinct clusters that are at least 10 cm apart.
 Each of these clusters is subsequently considered an individual object.
+Figure~\ref{fig:4} (\textbf{B}) shows the resulting matched pipe objects from all 16 images of hydraulic system 1.